PrimaMateria/blog/primamateria-blog/content/hive/index.md

 {{ nerdy(text="

-David, the author of Standard and Hive, suggests naming the directory `nix` as opposed to `celss`.
+David, the author of Standard and Hive, suggests naming the directory `nix` instead of `cells`.
 This recommendation is based on the idea that it would provide a clearer indication of the directory's content to individuals who are not familiar with Hive.
 However, I have chosen to adopt the new domain language and name the directory `cells`.